 The absorbed infrared light triggers an increase in cellular respiration and other physiological responses that promote healing.

 Depending on what issue you want to treat, the wavelengths will be set to different levels.
-For superficial muscles, the wavelength is typically 600-700 nanometers.
+For superficial muscles, wavelengths are typically set between 600-700 nanometers.
 For deeper issues, wavelengths between 780 and 950 nm are used.

 As far as brain injury treatments go, research has found that higher intensity waves had less positive effects than lower intensity waves.
 In a study conducted on mice that compared four different wavelengths, 660 nm and 810 were found to be the most effective.
 The highest wavelength at 980 nm produced the least improvements.